 Enterprise Application Server

 EAServer (also known as Jaguar).
 An integrated development and deployment environment with a scalable, secure, and transaction-aware platform for Web and component-based applications.
-Sybase Enterprise Event Broker (SEEB) runs as a service of EAServer.
+Sybase Enterprise Event Broker (SEEB)

+runs as a service of EAServer.
-enterprise data

-Data that exists anywhere in a networked system.
+enterprise data Data that exists anywhere in a networked system.
 Enterprise data can be stored on Sybase servers or as heterogeneous data.

-Enterprise JavaBean (EJB) component

-An EJB component is a nonvisual server component with methods that typically provide business logic in distributed applications.
-A remote client, called an EJB client, can invoke these methods, which typically results in the updating of a database.

-Enterprise JavaBeans (EJB)

-Reusable modules of code that combine related tasks into a well-defined interface.
-There are three types of Enterprise JavaBeans: stateful session Beans, stateless session Beans, and entity Beans.
-All three Bean types work together to process a request and return information to the client.

-entity

-A database or a database object that can be identified by a unique ID and that is backed by database pages.
+entity A database or a database object that can be identified by a unique ID and that is backed by database pages.
 Examples of entities are the database pubs2, the log for database pubs2, the clustered index for table titles in database pubs2, and the table authors in database pubs2.
 Identifying entities is the first step in the logical design of a database.

-entity Beans

-Entity Bean instances are persistent.
-They represent underlying objects, typically a particular row in a database.

-equijoin

-A join based on equality.
+equijoin A join based on equality.

-error handling Techniques available to Transact-SQL programmers on which to base code and display errors and error messages. error log A file that stores severe error messages and the results of the start-up and recovery of databases. error message A message issued by Adaptive Server, usually to the user's terminal, when Adaptive Server detects an error condition. error state number The number attached to an Adaptive Server error message that allows unique identification of the line of Adaptive Server code at which the error was raised. evaluated configuration The configuration of SQL Server that was evaluated at the C2 security level by the NSA (National Security Agency) in 1996 on the HP 9000 HP-UX BLS, 9.09+ platform.
+equipartitioned Two tables having compatible partitioning keys and partitioning criteria.
+If two tables have the same number of partition keys with compatible datatypes, and the partition criteria such as intervals are the same for the range partitions, the two tables are considered equipartitioned. error handling Techniques available to Transact-SQL programmers on which to base code and display errors and error messages. error log A file that stores severe error messages and the results of the start-up and recovery of databases. error message A message issued by Adaptive Server, usually to the user's terminal, when Adaptive Server detects an error condition. error state number The number attached to an Adaptive Server error message that allows unique identification of the line of Adaptive Server code at which the error was raised. evaluated configuration The configuration of SQL Server that was evaluated at the C2 security level by the NSA (National Security Agency) in 1996 on the HP 9000 HP-UX BLS, 9.09+ platform.
 Certain features of SQL Server, such as remote procedures and direct updates to system tables, were excluded from the evaluated configuration.
 For a complete list of features excluded from the evaluated configuration, see Appendix A in the SQL Server Installation and Configuration Guide for HP 9000 HP-UX BLS, 9.09+. event Within Sybase Enterprise Event Broker (SEEB), an object that is imported, passed between processors, and exported to an external database.
-Outside SEEB, an event can be a message or a database operation. event broker An application that routes, transforms, and delivers events to a bus, queue, or comparable destination.
+Outside SEEB, an event can be a message or a database operation. event broker An application that routes, transforms, and delivers events to a bus, queue, or comparable destination. event content The combination of an event schema and an event container.

-event content The combination of an event schema and an event container. event processor The Sybase Enterprise Event Broker (SEEB) component that directs an event through a route, and processes events along the route.
+event processor The Sybase Enterprise Event Broker (SEEB) component that directs an event through a route, and processes events along the route.
 A route comprises a sequence of two or more event processors.
 The event processor acts upon the event according to event processor logic.
-SEEB event processors include inflow event processors, outflow event processors, transfer processors, branch processors, and transform processors.

-exclusive lock A type of lock acquired on an object during a write operation.
+SEEB event processors include inflow event processors, outflow event processors, transfer processors, branch processors, and transform processors. exchange operator An operator, which when applied to a data stream, can change the degree or data semantics of the stream.
+Exchange operators take part in repartitioning.
+An exchange operator has both a producer side and a consumer side.
+The producer tasks run the relational operator clone below the exchange, while the the consumer side runs in as many clones as the consumer operator requires. exclusive lock A type of lock acquired on an object during a write operation.
 It does not allow other transactions to acquire exclusive, updated, or shared locks on the object.
 Exclusive locks can be obtained on a table or page.